 Adherence to the core principles of infection prevention and control is an evidence-based way to reduce the risk of COVID-19 transmission.
-Residents have the right to make choices about aspects of their lives in the facility that are significant to their wellbeing.
-Therefore, if a resident receives a visitor in their room and the visit occurs in a manner that does not place other residents at risk, residents must be allowed to receive visitors in the manner they choose.
+Residents have the right to make choices about aspects of their lives in the facility that are significant to their well-being.